JensJoschi/variability_timing/methods.md

 ### first search

 I searched the web of science database for "(photoperiodic AND (geogr\* OR range)) OR (photoperiod\* AND latitud\*) OR(photoperiod\* AND longitud\*)" on 19.2.2018.
 This search yielded 1628 unique  results.
 I added articles to the study that I knew or which were cited in these articles but that did not match the keywords (total: 1638).
 I classified the studies as plant/animal, Vertebrate/invertebrate, and water/terrestrial based on journal titles (journal names including e.g. “plant”, “ento*”, “fish” or “bird”), manuscript titles, abstract or full text.
-377 studies concentrated on terrestrial invertebrates.
+366 studies concentrated on terrestrial invertebrates.
 We screened the full text of these candidate studies to determine whether PRCs were recorded, and if so, how many photoperiods and populations were measured.
-We selected all studies with PRC estimates of more than 2 populations and 2 photoperiods (61 studies) for a forward-citation search on April 3rd 2018.
-We found 762 further articles, and selected those that met the stricter inclusion criteria (at least 3 populations and 4 day lengths, more than one point on sloped part).
+We selected all studies with PRC estimates of more than 2 populations and 2 photoperiods (62 studies) for a forward-citation search on April 3rd 2018.
+We found 762 further articles(586 new), and selected those that met the stricter inclusion criteria (at least 3 populations and 3 day lengths).
 11 articles were included for another forward-search.
-A forward search on these 11 articles on April 12th (94 new citations) brought 1 new study, and following its 20 citations on April 16th yielded another article.
-Its 14 citations (April 16th) yielded no further article.
+A forward search on these 11 articles on April 12th (182 refs, 94 new) brought 1 new study, and following its 20 citations on April 16th yielded another article.
+Its 14 citations (April 16th) yielded no further article. notes [oct 1 2018]: the two articles from 2nd(3rd) levels forward search are not included in datasets because they have only 3 day lengths anyway.

 ### second search